rmarx/h2push-thedetails/post.md

 [drupalServerPush]: https://www.drupal.org/project/http2_server_push
 [wimleers]: http://wimleers.com/article/performance-calendar-2015-are-cmses-fast-by-default-yet

-I hope you've learned something from this post (I certainly have from the research!) and you will start/continue to experiment with HTTP/2 push and join **[the webperf revolution][soudersParallell]**!
+I hope you've learned something from this post (I certainly have from the research!) and that you will start/continue to experiment with HTTP/2 push and join **[the webperf revolution][soudersParallell]**!

 [soudersParallell]: https://www.stevesouders.com/blog/2008/03/20/roundup-on-parallel-connections/